unixwzrd/oobabooga-macOS/macOS-Install.md

 Building is sometimes the best option, such as when you need special options built in or want to use a version other than what is typically distributed.
 There are many ways to do this, but I'm going to present one method.
 While it may not be the best, could probably be improved upon, or there's always another way, this is what we're going to do and hopefully, it's simple enough for anyone to follow the directions.
 In fact, as I am updating this file, I have completely torn down my build environment (making a backup) and am going to follow the steps through here to validate.

 I did it the long way so I could ensure I had the proper versions of libraries and modules which, for many reasons, get overlaid, reverted, or uninstalled, and a different version gets installed from a different repository.
 Some repositories are better in sync than others, but I tried going to the source for these things.
 I mention using the --dry-run argument, but sometimes the output is difficult to sift through.
-I will also explain setting up virtual environments or venv using Conda.
+I will also explain setting up virtual environments or VENV using Conda.

 ## Pre-requisites